Official ISC2 Certification Training for the CSSLP

 To qualify for your CSSLP certification you will need a minimum of four years of cumulative paid work as a development lifecycle professional at least one year in one or more of the eight domains covered in the CSSLP Common Body of Knowledge (CBK).

 What if I don’t yet have that experience?

 Not to worry!
 If you don’t yet have that work experience, as you may become an Associate of ISC2 by passing the CSSLP exam.
 From there, you can work towards accumulating work experience to get your full fledged CSSLP certification!

 What counts towards paid work experience?

-Paid work experience can come from full-time, part-time or even internships (internships can be paid or unpaid).
-Each of these categories are defined as:
+Paid work experience can come from full-time, part-time, or even internships (internships can be paid or unpaid).
+Each of these categories is defined as:

 - Full-Time Experience: A minimum of 35 hours/week, this experience is accursed monthly, meaning 4 weeks of 35 hours or more equals one month of experience.